-Each department has a website which is managed using the University Content Management System (CMS).
-It is the responsibility of each department to have one or more member of staff to maintain the site and update content within it.
+Each academic department has a website which is managed using the CMS (content management system).
+It's the responsibility of each department to have one or more member of staff to maintain the site and update content within it.
 We offer training on the use of the CMS on a regular basis.

 Academic departments all have a top-level web address in the form of: